gridengine/gridengine/doc/README-DRMAA.txt

       Independent Software Vendors (ISVs)."

    Simply put, DRMAA is an API for submitting and controling jobs.
 DRMAA has been implemented in several lanuages and for several DRMs.
-The Grid Engine 6.0 release includes a C implementation, or C binding.
+Grid Engine since release 6.0 includes a C implementation, or C binding.

    For more information about DRMAA and the various bindings that are available, visit the DRMAA website at: